Strictly Come Dancing 2020 start time: Your guide as the show returns

 After that, there was further isolation with the professionals and the celebrities in order to create more isolation bubbles.

-As a result of this, acts will be able to have close contact routines, meaning no dances will be off-limits – hooray!
+As a result of this, acts are able to have close contact routines, meaning no dances will be off-limits – hooray!

-The BBC’s Charlotte Moore previously revealed that there was “a lot of work” being done behind the scenes to make the show possible.

-She told The Times: “We’re looking at how that would work.
-Could you quarantine people?
-Can we test everyone before filming?
-There’s a lot of work being done.
-It’s a big task.”

 Is Bruno leaving Strictly Come Dancing?